Chimpanzee: Mortality and health

-The average lifespan of a wild chimpanzee is relatively short.
-They usually live less than 15 years, although individuals that reach 12 years may live an additional 15 years.
-On rare occasions, wild chimpanzees may live nearly 60 years.
-Captive chimpanzees tend to live longer than most wild ones, with median lifespans of 31.7 years for males and 38.7 years for females.
-The oldest-known male captive chimpanzee to have been documented lived to 66 years, and the oldest female, Little Mama, was nearly 80 years old.
+A 2017 study of the Ngogo community in Kibale National Park found that, when environmental conditions are favourable, chimpanzees have an average life expectancy of nearly 33 years, which is within the expectancy of human hunter-gatherers (27–37 years).
+By contrast, the Kanyawara chimpanzees, which also live in Kibale, have an average life expectancy of 20 years.
+The life expectancy of chimpanzees at Gombe and Taï average 18 and 13 years respectively.
+Captive chimpanzees have been recorded to live over 60 years and wild ones can possibly live as long.
+One study of the Kasekela chimpanzee community in Gombe estimated that around 58% of deaths (with known causes) were due to disease, while around 20% were caused by other chimpanzees.

 Leopards prey on chimpanzees in some areas.
-It is possible that much of the mortality caused by leopards can be attributed to individuals that have specialised in killing chimpanzees.
-Chimpanzees may react to a leopard's presence with loud vocalising, branch shaking, and throwing objects.
-There is at least one record of chimpanzees killing a leopard cub after mobbing it and its mother in their den.
-Four chimpanzees could have fallen prey to lions at Mahale Mountains National Park.
-Although no other instances of lion predation on chimpanzees have been recorded, lions likely do kill chimpanzees occasionally, and the larger group sizes of savanna chimpanzees may have developed as a response to threats from these big cats.
-Chimpanzees may react to lions by fleeing up trees, vocalising, or hiding in silence.
+It is possible that some mortality caused by leopards can be attributed to individuals that have specialised in killing chimpanzees.
+Chimpanzees may react to a leopard's presence with loud vocalising, vegetation shaking, throwing objects and climbing up trees.
+The apes have been recorded confronting and harassing leopards, stealing their kills and even killing cubs.
+At least four chimpanzees may fallen prey to lions at Mahale Mountains National Park and the larger group sizes of savanna chimpanzees may have developed as a response to threats from these big cats.
+Chimpanzees are recorded to react to lions by retreating up trees, shaking branches, vocalising or even silence.

-The chimpanzee louse Pediculus schaeffi is closely related to the human body louse P. humanus.

-Chimpanzees and humans share only 50% of their parasite and microbe species.
-This is due to the differences in environmental and dietary adaptations; human internal parasite species overlap more with omnivorous, savanna-dwelling baboons.
-The chimpanzee is host to the louse species Pediculus schaeffi, a close relative of P. humanus, which infests human head and body hair.
+Less than half the parasite and microbial species that infest chimpanzees also infest humans, however, humans show much more overlap with omnivorous, savanna-dwelling baboons.
+The chimpanzee is host to the louse species Pediculus schaeffi, a close relative of P. humanus, which lives in human head and body hair.
 By contrast, the human pubic louse Pthirus pubis is closely related to Pthirus gorillae, which infests gorillas.
+The mite species Sarcoptes scabiei may infest chimpanzees and cause mange.
+A 2023 study of chimpanzees in Kibale identified seven species of ticks as parasites, the most numerous being the species Haemaphysalis parmata.
 A 2017 study of gastrointestinal parasites of wild chimpanzees in degraded forest in Uganda found nine species of protozoa, five nematodes, one cestode, and one trematode.
 The most prevalent species was the protozoan Troglodytella abrassarti.
+The bacteria species Streptococcus pneumoniae and S. pyogenes cause respiratory diseases in chimpanzees, which are recorded to be the most common cause of disease related deaths in the Kasekela community.
+A study found that chimpanzee nests contain fewer skin bacteria and external parasites, but higher microbial diversity from the surrounding environment, compared to human beds.